tech-supportpremium/Invoice-generator/README.md

 A desktop application for generating and sending invoices.

+CURRENTLY UNDER HEAVY MAKEOVER-DO NOT USE OR DOWNLOAD

 ## Features
 - Create professional PDF invoices
 - Send invoices via email